Pierre André de Suffren: Preliminary operations at Isle de France

-Until the outbreak of the Anglo-French War, the French colony of Pondichéry maintained a small squadron under François-Jean-Baptiste l'Ollivier de Tronjoli (Note: Sometimes spelt "Tronjoly"), comprising the 64-gun Brillant (under Tronjoli), the 40-gun frigate Pourvoyeuse (under Captain Saint-Orens (Note: Cunat spells "Saint-Orins"), and three armed merchantmen: the 26-gun corvette Sartine (under du Chayla), the 24-gun Brisson (under Captain du Chézeau), and the 24-gun Lawriston.
-During the Siege of Pondicherry in 1778, Tronjoli had lost some of his ships and escaped to Isle de France with the survivors, arriving there in late September.
+Until the outbreak of the Anglo-French War, the French colony of Pondicherry maintained a small squadron under François-Jean-Baptiste l'Ollivier de Tronjoli (Note: Sometimes spelt "Tronjoly"), comprising the 64-gun Brillant (under Tronjoli), the 40-gun frigate Pourvoyeuse (under Captain Saint-Orens (Note: Cunat spells "Saint-Orins"), and three armed merchantmen: the 26-gun corvette Sartine (under du Chayla), the 24-gun Brisson (under Captain du Chézeau), and the 24-gun Lawriston.
+During the British siege of Pondicherry in 1778, Tronjoli had lost some of his ships and escaped to Isle de France with the survivors, arriving there in late September.
 Pondichéry fell to the British on 17 October.
 With these reinforcements, the island was guarded by the 64-gun Brillant, the 54-gun Flamand, the frigates Pourvoyeuse and Consolante, and the smaller Subtile (a 24-gun corvette), Elisabeth (a fluyt) and Sylphide (a 12-gun corvette).
 Furthermore, on 28 December 1778, the 74-gun Orient (Note: Built as an 80-gun, Orient had been reduced to a 74-gun in early 1766) departed Brest under Thomas d'Estienne d'Orves to reinforce the colony, and on 27 March 1779, so did the 64-gun Sévère, under la Pallière, escorting the transports Hercule and Trois-Amis, arriving on 9 August 1779.

-With four ships of the line now at his disposal, Tronjoli departed on 6 December 1779 to cruise off the Cape, but to no avail, and he returned to Isle de France on 13 January 1780.
+With four ships of the line now at his disposal, Tronjoli departed on 6 December 1779 to cruise off the Cape Colony, but to no avail, and he returned to Isle de France on 13 January 1780.
 On 3 February 1780, the 64-gun Bizarre departed Lorient to further reinforce Isle de France.
-After it was confirmed that the British had despatched a squadron under Admiral Hughes in the Indian Ocean, France sent a convoy comprising the 64-gun Protée and Ajax, and the frigate Charmante (under Baron de la Haye), escorting 16 transports ferrying the Régiment d'Austrasie under Brigadier Duchemin de Chenneville.
+After it was confirmed that the British had dispatched a squadron under Vice-admiral Sir Edward Hughes to the Indian Ocean, France sent a squadron comprising the 64-gun Protée and Ajax, and the frigate Charmante (under Baron de la Haye), escorting 16 transports ferrying the Austrasian Regiment under Brigadier Duchemin de Chenneville.
 En route, the convoy encountered a British squadron under Admiral George Rodney, yielding the action of 24 February 1780 in which Protée sacrificed herself and tree smaller transports to lure the British away from the others.
 Charmante returned to Lorient to bring the news of the engagement, while the other survivors sailed on to Isle de France.
 By 1780, Tronjoly was recalled to France, leaving d'Orves in command with a total of six ships of the line at his disposal.